Navleenkaursandhu/My-Portfolio-Projects/src/vanilla_js/bank_account/README.md

-BANK ACCOUNT
+# BANK ACCOUNT
-Take a glimpse of simple bank account App, where the user can add the amount to be deposited and on single click, the deposited amount gets reflected in the customers account balance.
-The App offers user to withdraw a ceratin amount less than or equal to user's account balance.
-In case user tries to withdraw unrealistic amount, the app displays a message stating user that you can not withdraw the amount.
+Take a glimpse of this simple bank account App.
+The user can define the amount to be deposited or withdrawn and, with a single click, the customers account balance is adjusted automatically.
+If the user tries to withdraw unrealistic amount higher than their account balance then the app displays an error message stating that the user can not withdraw the desired amount.

+## SKILLS:
+- JavaScript
+- CSS
+- HTML
+- Git
+- Github
+- VS Code
-SKILLS: JS, CSS, HTML, Git, Github, VSCode, Responsive Web Design
+- Responsive Web Design